jacebenson/cedar/docs/docs/testing.md

 #### mockGraphQLQuery()

-Redwood provides the test function `mockGraphQLQuery()` for providing the result of a given named GraphQL.
+Cedar provides the test function `mockGraphQLQuery()` for providing the result of a given named GraphQL.
 In this case our query is named `getArticle` and we can mock that in our test as follows:

 ```jsx {6-14,18} title="web/src/components/Article/Article.test.js"
 import { render, screen } from '@cedarjs/testing/web'